 Don’t worry.
 I can easily sort that out in post-production.
 You won’t even know its there.

 Whatever works best for you.
 If you feel more comfortable having someone there with you then that's fine.

 I recommend clothing or tops that are quite plain and don't distract the attention away from you.
 Avoid loud patterns and logos.
 A grey coloured top often seems to work well for most people.
-Also if you have something that is similar to your eye colour then bring it along, it will help to make your eyes pop.
-If you have brown eyes, I appreciate you might not have a brown coloured top so grey or green usually works well.
+Also if you have something that is similar to your eye colour then bring it along, it will help to make your stand out.
+If you have brown eyes, I appreciate you might not have a brown coloured top so grey or green usually works.

 Simple layering can also work quite well.
 Be aware of how low the neck line on your top is, especially if you're wearing it underneath a jacket.
 As it's only a head and shoulders image, it can sometimes look like you are wearing a jacket with nothing underneath if the neck line is very low!